Severe Weather and Wind Farms: 3 Conditions That Disrupt Operations

 Severe weather and wind farms are a dangerous mix.
 When unfavorable weather conditions approach a wind farm, the top priority is worker safety.
 It’s imperative that management gets workers off of the turbines and into cover before severe weather hits.

 However, it’s common for inadequate weather intelligence solutions or no solutions at all to leave workers in a dangerous position.
 The following severe weather conditions are the most common and most dangerous to wind farms.
-Keep reading to find out what they are and how you can protect workers and infrastructure from them this year.
+Keep reading to find out what they are and how you can protect your wind energy operations from them this year.

 The biggest severe weather challenge to wind farm operations is lightning.
 No matter where you operate, lightning is a constant severe weather threat.
 Don’t believe us?
 Believe this: Lightning strikes the Earth’s surface 3 billion times per year.